AdobeDocs/campaign-standard.en/help/designing/using/about-email-content-design.md

 The **Contextual toolbar** of the editor interface offers various functionalities depending on the zone selected.
 It contains action buttons and buttons that allow you to change the style of the text.
 The modifications carried out always apply to the zone selected.

-### General recommendations for using the Creative Designer
+### General recommendations for using the Creative Designer {#general-recommendations-for-using-the-creative-designer}

 To make proper use of the Creative Designer and create the best emails as simply as possible, we recommend applying the following principles: